 18 year old YiLing Song of China has broken the Women’s Speed Climbing World Record with a time of 7.101 seconds.
 Song broke the previous record by over two tenths of a second at the IFSC Climbing World Cup in Chongqing.
 The record was achieved in the quarter finals in a head to head against Natalia Kalucka of Poland.
 Song continued in great form to get a 7.110 (which also beat the previous record) in the semi final.
 In the final she faced Russian Aleksandra Rudzinska who fell, giving Song the gold.

-The last record was 7.32 seconds, originally set by Iuliia Kaplina of Poland in 2017 and matched in 2018 by Anouck Jaubert of France.
+The last record was 7.32 seconds, originally set by Iuliia Kaplina of Russia in 2017 and matched in 2018 by Anouck Jaubert of France.
 Kaplina had set the previous eight Women’s Speed Climbing World Records, improving consistently from 7.85 in 2013.
 This new record is a big jump, and it is very likely that YiLing Song will go on to break her own record this year.
 Kaplina and others are also contenders for a new world record, though the strongest speed climbers are less likely to take medals as the competition is in the combined format.

 View the full results here and take note that USA and Great Britain didn’t even place in the top 20 for women’s, and favourite Janja Garnbret of Slovenia placed 27th.

 Update 21st November 2020: Iuliia Kaplina has again set a new Women’s Speed Climbing record with 6.964 seconds in the IFSC European Championships.

 Update 25th October 2019: The Female Speed Climbing World Record has just been broken.
 In a final featuring YiLing Song and Aries Susanti Rahayu, YiLing Song fell early and Aries broke the record with 6.995 seconds.

 5 thoughts on “YiLing Song Breaks Speed Climbing World Record at Chongqing”